 - For those who are not eligible for free Part A Medicare, the policy is available with monthly premiums for all benefits.
 For those who earn an income that is above a certain limit, Medicare Parts B and D would come at a higher cost.
 Along with the premiums, the cost of copayment, out-of-pocket expenses, and deductibles are also part of the insured’s expenditure unless they have a secondary policy that would cover all pending expenses.

 - Most often, physical therapy is the most common ailment for Medicare patients due to the weakness of limbs and muscles.
-The physical therapy software used by doctors ensures a proper billing that is covered by your Medicare Part B policy.
+The physical therapy software used by Clinicians ensures a proper billing that is covered by your Medicare Part B policy.

 - With the advantage of changing your plans every year if required, you can ensure that you are covered for the needs that are more urgent as time passes by.
 The Annual Enrollment Period allows you to review your policy and change to your current requirements, making it flexible and patient-centric.